qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do you receive notifications that you have an email
 - need notifications when receiving an a mail
 - no notification received for new mails
-- ism not receiving any notification when i receive email and the email app notification is on
+- i'm not receiving any notification when i receive email and the email app notification is on
-- ism not receiving email notifications
+- i'm not receiving email notifications
 - can't received notifications
-- of i receive a email why does the notification says of a email
+- i receive a email why does the notification says of a email
 - how do i set my email up to receive notification when emails are read
 - i did not receive any email notifications
 - can i run microsoft apps on this email?